No products in the cart.

 • Slurred speech

-• Time to call for emergency help
+• Time to call for emergency medical care

+Stroke is one of the leading causes of death worldwide and a leading cause of long-term disability.
+Swift treatment can help minimize disability and save a life.
 Even if the individual only shows one of these early warning signs, call an ambulance immediately.
 The sooner an individual who is having a stroke receives medical attention, the better their prognosis will be.

 Understanding What a Stroke Feels Like

-While individuals cannot feel blood supply being cut off during a stroke, they may exhibit some very distinct signs of a stroke including slurred speech, arm weakness, and facial drooping.
+Every stroke is unique and will feel different depending on the severity and the location of the blocked or burst artery.
+While individuals cannot feel blood supply being cut off during a stroke, they may exhibit some very distinct signs of a stroke including facial drooping, arm weakness, and slurred speech.
 These signs, among others, can cause a variety of physical sensations and emotions.

 Discover Award-Winning Neurorehab Tools